 Am I an employee or an independant contractor?

 You are considered an independent contractor (or sub-contractor), you are NOT an employee of Buzz Promotions.
 Laws and regulations for independant contractors apply.
-We encourage everyone to read up on independent contractor guidelines in their province.
+We encourage everyone to read up on independent contractor guidelines in their state.

 Do I need an ABN to apply?